Skip links

 ARTICLE XVI.
 DURATION OF SUBSCRIPTION

 When a Subscription is taken out, the duration of theContract between JOOXTER and the Customer is stipulated in the Quotation.
-This duration shall not be less than three (3) years (the "Initial Period").
+This duration may not be less than three (3) years (the "Initial Period").

-Upon expiration of the Initial Term, the Agreement is tacitly renewable for a period of one (1) year (the "Renewal Term"), each year, unless JOOXTER or the Customer notifies JOOXTER by registered letter with acknowledgment of receipt received no later than 6 months prior to expiration.
+At the end of the Initial Period, the Contract is tacitly renewable for a period of one (1) year (the "Renewal Period"), each year, unless JOOXTER or the Customer gives notice of termination by registered letter with acknowledgement of receipt received no later than 6 months before the expiry date.

 Under no circumstances shall tacit renewal have the effect of creating a new Contract, nor of conferring an indefinite duration on the Contract.